pacts-org/pacts-core/README.md

 # Note to all
-This project is in its early stages web-components-node is fully functional but the interfaces may change
+This project is in its early stages pacts is fully functional but the interfaces may change

 # Introduction
 This project is meant to serve as a way to use web components in place of a framework.
 By no means is this meant to act as a replacement for frameworks (React, Angular, Vue, ...).
 If you are looking for something simple, performant, with server-side rendering support then this project may interest you.